Critical Incident Response Policy

 4.5 In line with the Health, Safety and Wellbeing Policy:

-- UTS must report notifiable incidents to the appropriate authorities (refer Health Safety and Wellbeing: Incident Reporting and Investigation (SharePoint)), and
+- UTS must report notifiable incidents to the appropriate authorities (refer Health Safety and Wellbeing: Safety Incident Reporting and Investigation (SharePoint)), and

 - the Chief Operating Officer (COO) must report critical incidents to the Audit and Risk Committee of Council.